StarRocks/starrocks/docs/administration/Replica.md

   +-----------+------------+-------+---------+
   ```

-Information includes the number of replicas on each BE node, percentage, and a simple graphical display as shown above.
+Information includes the number of replicas on each BE node, percentage, and simple graphical display is shown above.

 Tablet Level Status Check